Angione-Lab/TAP_TU_SyntheticModelGenerator/README.md

 A tool for generating synthetic Vehicle Routing Problem (VRP) instances by sampling from OpenStreetMap (OSM) data.

+## Directory Structure

+The project contains the following key directories:

+- `scenarios/`: Contains example scenario JSON files that define the input parameters for generating VRP problems
+- `paper_input_models/`: Contains the generated VRP problem files that are created from the scenario files in the `scenarios/` directory

 ## Installation

 1. Clone this repository: